rishabhd123/IndiaHacks-2017-Machine-Learning/Round-1/Predict the Segment - Hotstar/README-Hotstar.md

 # Predict the Segment - Hotstar
 link to the competition: https://www.hackerearth.com/challenge/competitive/machine-learning-indiahacks-2017/machine-learning/predict-the-segment-hotstar/
 Tools Used: Jupyter Notebook, python2.
-Library Used: numpy, pandas, matplotlib, seaborn, sklearn, xgboost.
+Library Used: numpy, pandas, matplotlib, seaborn, re, sklearn, xgboost.

 Preprocessing: Same as given in the demoscript with slight changes.
 1. Performed One-Hot Encoding